木叶下

 Dong Wang

-I will work as a PhD student of TU Graz in Austria.
-My research interests include Embedded/Edge AI, federated learning, computer vision, and IoT.
+I am a PhD student of TU Graz in Austria.
+My research interests include Embedded/Edge AI, efficient machine learning, model sparsity, deep learning, computer vision, and IoT.
+I would like to understand the foundational problems in deep learning.

 文章评论